 Introduction

 One of the major challenges facing the general public that is of concern to scientists is man exposure to radiation especially ionizing radiation.
 This is due to the harmful effects of radiation which depend on the type, concentration, and the exposure time.
 It is a known fact that natural constituents of our environment such as rocks, soils, water, and air are found to contain varying quantities of naturally occurring radionuclide materials (NORMs).
-Natural radionuclides such as radon, thorium, uranium, potassium, etc. are of concern in radiation protection (Ghada and Arafat, 2018; Rangaswamy et al., 2019).
+Natural radionuclides such as radon, thorium, uranium, potassium, and so on are of concern in radiation protection (Ghada and Arafat, 2018; Rangaswamy et al., 2019).

 Radionuclides are radioactive isotopes occurring naturally (e.g., from cosmic rays, earth’s crust) or man-made sources.
 They are therefore present in soil and rocks and can be found in ground and surface waters.
 Besides the presence of radionuclide in surface water from natural sources, radionuclides from fertilizer application and dump sites, among others due to human activities are of concern.
 Radiation exposure may be through ingesting, inhaling, injecting or absorbing radioactive materials (Kehinde et al., 2019).